codeaudit/jenkins-poc/single-docker-daemon/README.md

 Master connects to slave via SSHD using the root:jenkins account.
 The slave reuses the docker socket and binary of the host.

+#### Pros
+- Maybe the simplest approach.

+#### Cons
+- Docker plugin is buggy.
+- May not work that great in a multi-node environment (no guarantee master and slave will be able to share data).

 ### Usage

 To build the master and slave images: